JulieHXJ/MLOps/week-2/README.md

 ### Transformations

-The `hourly_rentals` asset aggregates registered rentals and direct pickups by hour.
-It merges the two hourly count tables, creates a complete hourly index, fills missing rental counts with zero, and creates time-based features such as hour of day, weekday, and weekend indicator.
+The `all_rental_events` asset selects the hour and location_id columns from both rental sources and adds a rental_type column to distinguish registered rentals from direct pickups.
+These two event tables are then concatenated into one combined rental event table.

+The `hourly_location_rentals` asset aggregates rental events by hour, location_id, and rental_type.
+This produces separate registered_count and direct_count columns for each location-hour pair.
+A total_count column is created by adding the two rental counts together.

+To create a complete location-level hourly dataset, the pipeline builds a full hour-location table using all hourly timestamps and all observed rental locations.
+Missing location-hour rows are added, marked and filled with 0.

+Time-based features are then created from the hourly timestamp, including `date`, `hour_of_day`, `day_of_week`, `month`, and `is_weekend`.

-The `rentals_with_weather` asset joins the hourly rental dataset with weather data.
+The `rentals_with_weather` asset joins the location-level hourly rental dataset with weather data by hour.
+Since weather data is hourly and not location-specific, the same weather observation is attached to all locations within the same hour.
 Missing weather rows are marked before filling values.
-Numeric weather columns are interpolated, while categorical weather columns are filled using forward fill and backward fill.
+Numeric weather columns are interpolated and then forward/backward filled, while categorical weather columns are filled using forward fill and backward fill.

-The `final_bike_rental_data` asset merges holiday data by date and creates an `is_holiday` feature.
-The `final_model_csv` asset removes the holiday text column and saves the final model-ready CSV file.
+The `final_rental_data` asset merges holiday data by date and creates a numeric `is_holiday` feature.
+The holiday text column is kept in this asset for validation.

+The `final_model_csv` asset saves two CSV files: a full version that keeps the holiday name column for checking, and a model-ready version that removes the holiday text column and keeps only the numeric `is_holiday` feature.

 ### Final Dataset

 The final dataset contains:

-- hourly rental counts
+- location-level hourly rental counts
-- total rental demand
+- registered_count, direct_count, and total_count
+- location identifier
 - time-based features
 - weather features
 - missing-rental and missing-weather markers